These free printable Toy Story photo booth props are sure to put the Yee Haw! into your Toy Story-themed birthday party.

 - Blue painter’s tape

-- VELCRO Sticky Back strips, dots or squares
+- VELCRO® Brand Sticky Back Strips or dots or squares

 How to make free printable Toy Story photo booth props for a Toy Story birthday party:

 Print out my free Toy Story photo booth props onto white cardstock — print the Toy Story sayings in black and white and print the Toy Story character faces in color.